ldbc/ldbc_spb_bm_1.0_deprecated/readme.txt

   * The Semantic Publishing Benchmark can be configured to run through these phases ordered by the sequence they should be run :

     - loadOntologies        		          : load ontologies (from the 'data/ontologies' folder) into database
     - adjustRefDatasetsSizes    	        : optional phase, if reference dataset files exist with the extension '.adjustablettl', then for each, a new .ttl file is created with adjusted size depending on the selected size of data to be generated (parameter 'datasetSize' in test.properties file).
     - loadDatasets          		          : load the reference datasets (from the 'data/datasets' folder) into database
     - generateCreativeWorks 		          : using uploaded data from previous two phases, generates Creative Works and saves them to files.
                                             Generated files need to be loaded into database manually (or automatically if file format is n-quads)
                                               Note : in order to execute generateCreativeWorks phase, ontologies and reference data from previous two phases must be present in database
+    - generateQuerySubstitutionParameters : Controls generation of query substitution parameters which later can be used during the warmup and benchmark phases.
+For each query a substitution parameters file is created and saved into 'creativeWorksPath' location.
+                                              Note : If no files are found at that location, queries executed during warmup and benchmark phases are randomly generated.
     - loadCreativeWorks	  		            : load generated creative works into database (Tested for N-Quads)
     - warmUp                		          : a series of Aggregation queries are executed for a fixed amount of time.
     - benchmark             		          : all aggregation and editorial agents are started and kept running for a period of 'benchmarkRunPeriodSeconds'.
     - checkConformance                    : executes predefined queries (from folder 'data/sparql/conformance'.
 Checking for OWL2-RL : prp-irp, prp-asyp, prp-pdw, prp-adp, cax-dw, cax-adc, cls-maxc1, prp-key, prp-spo2, prp-inv1)
                                               Note : in order to execute generateCreativeWorks phase, ontologies from loadOntologies phase must be present in database
     - cleanup               		          : optional, the benchmark can be set to clear all data from database Note : all data will be erased from the repository

     Each of those phases can be configured to run independently or in a sequence by setting appropriate property value in file : test.properties.